pimcore/pimcore/doc/Development_Documentation/05_Objects/03_Working_with_PHP_API.md

 <!-- pagination start -->
 <?= $this->paginationControl($this->paginator, 'Sliding', 'includes/paging.php', [
-   'urlprefix' => $this->document->getFullPath() . '?page=', // just example (this parameter could be used in paging.php to construct the url)
+   'urlprefix' => $this->document->getFullPath() . '?page=', // just example (this parameter could be used in paging.php to construct the URL)
-   'appendQueryString' => true // just example (this parameter could be used in paging.php to construct the url) ]); ?>
+   'appendQueryString' => true // just example (this parameter could be used in paging.php to construct the URL) ]); ?>
 <!-- pagination end -->
 ```